 - Please give us all the information that you can to help our trustees make a decision.

-- Ensure that the financial section of your application is accurate and balances.
+- Ensure that the financial section of your application is accurate and balances, give us any additional information in the box provided.

-- Our trustees look more favourably on applications where your project is being funded from a range of sources.
+- Our trustees look more favourably on applications where your work is being funded from a range of sources, or when our £5,500 covers the full cost of a single piece of work.

 - Our trustees look more favourably on applications where you can show you are working collaboratively with other groups, organisations and charities.